floragunncom/search-guard-docs/_content/_docs_signals/inputs_http.md

 **request.body:** The body of the HTTP request.
 Optional.
 Mustache templates can be used to render attributes from the watch runtime data.

 **request.headers:** Additional HTTP headers to be sent to the end point specified as an object of key-value pairs.
+Allows specifying dynamic headers using Mustache templates.
 Optional.

 **tls:** Configuration for TLS connections.
 See [TLS](#tls) for details.